ibkevg/ibkevg.github.io/math/_posts/2019-02-18-Lin-Alg-Emergence.md

 # Combining Dot and Cross/Wedge Products

-The multiplication tables for dot and wedge products suggest that a two produce orthogonal results that may possibly be combined into a more general form of vector multiplication.
+The multiplication tables for dot and wedge products suggest that the two produce orthogonal results that may possibly be combined into a more general form of vector multiplication.

 Dot product multiplication table entries are zero when $ \vc{e}_i \neq \vc{e}_j $: